Marbax/BlazorMysqlDemo/README.md

 # BlazorMysqlDemo

- demo with blazor , mysqk , docker usability
+### demo with blazor , mysql , signalR , docker usability

+Blazor server with mariadb in docker compose
+People page supports CRUD ops nad makes real time updates in db and with other server clients